Laois Athletics Weekly Round-Up

 Training

-Training for all Juveniles every Tuesday night at 7.30pm in Ballyroan GAA field
+Training for all Juveniles every Tuesday night at 7.30 in Ballyroan GAA field.

 Emo Rath AC